surferxo3/rabbitmq-demo/README.md

 ## Installation

 Running the script is just the matter of minutes and not ~~seconds~~.
 Here are the steps listed (in order):
 * Download VMware / VirtualBox and [Ubuntu Server] (https://virtualboxes.org/images/ubuntu-server/) image.
-After that power-up your VM.
+After that powerup your VM.
 * For RabbitMQ installation
-  * If you are confortable with Docker than follow [these] (https://hub.docker.com/_/rabbitmq/) steps.
+  * If you are comfortable with Docker than follow [these] (https://hub.docker.com/_/rabbitmq/) steps.
-  * Else for manual installtion (that I found most useful) execute the commands below in your server:
+  * Else for manual installation (that I found most useful) execute the commands below in your server:
 ```
 #step 1 - rabbitmq-server installation with management plugin
 echo "deb http://www.rabbitmq.com/debian/ testing main"  | sudo tee  /etc/apt/sources.list.d/rabbitmq.list > /dev/null